 Enjoy a visit to the Darwin Open Gardens Scheme participating gardens to see a variety of landscapes, tropical plants, exotic palm trees and Australian native flora in these inspiring gardens.

-Australia's Open Garden Scheme is a not for profit organisation founded in 1987.
+Australia's Open Garden Scheme was a not for profit organisation founded in 1987.

-Its mission is to promote the knowledge and pleasure of gardens and gardening across Australia by opening inspiring gardens to the public.
-Each year the Scheme opens around 600 private gardens across every geographical region.
-The first of the Darwin open gardens started in 2000, and this year gardens will open in Darwin, Palmerston and the rural area.
+Its mission was to promote the knowledge and pleasure of gardens and gardening across Australia by opening inspiring gardens to the public.
+Each year the Scheme opened around 600 private gardens across every geographical region.
+The first of the Darwin open gardens started in 2000, and in 2014 gardens opened in Darwin, Palmerston and the rural area.

 The Open Garden Scheme is totally self-funding, with entry fees divided as follows: